 - Majors at Macalester that require study away for international students are: Anthropology, Asian Studies, Chinese, Classics, French & Francophone Studies, German Studies, Hispanic Studies, Japanese, Latin American Studies and Russian Studies.
-This Hispanic Studies minor in Portuguese Language, Literature and Culture also requires study away; OR
+The Hispanic Studies minor in Portuguese Language, Literature and Culture also requires study away.
+OR:

 - The student has selected a program that is administered by Macalester or the student participates in a Macalester Exchange Program (Group A programs).
 Please refer to the Center for Study Away website to view the programs in Group A.

 Tuition for study away will be charged to your student account.
-The charge will equal Macalester’s full-time semester tuition, and will be higher if your selected program tuition costs more than Macalester.
+The charge will equal Macalester’s full-time semester tuition or will be higher if your selected program tuition costs more than Macalester.

 Whether a particular program provides room and board, just room, or some partial room and/or board varies greatly.
 Applicable program-provided services will be charged to your Macalester account.
 You should expect to directly pay all other non-program-provided services (e.g., meals that are not provided by your program).
 Review your study away program cost sheet, provided by the International Center, carefully for the most useful program-specific information.

 Plan to make the program deposit directly and to buy your own airline ticket, as those items will not be charged to your Macalester student account.
 However, all these costs, whether charged to your Macalester account or paid by you directly, are considered when we calculate your financial aid.
 Please contact the Financial Aid Office if you would like information about your loan options.

 6. How do I access any financial aid that exceeds my Macalester billed charges?